rootcanopy/Book-Reviews/README.md

 The index page and reviews page is tested so that they load correctly.
 Some of my routes, reviews/ and my_account seem abit glitchy, sometimes they are speedy loading and other times they throw 404 errors.

+@screen size 320px the jumbotron gets a little funky, but I guess thats the average screen size, not below.

 ## **Deployment**